Delitefully/DiscordLists/README.md

 * `PARTNERED` - Partner badge near the server name and in mutual server lists.

-* `PREVIEW_ENABLED` - Enables [lurking](https://discord.com/developers/docs/game-and-server-management/special-channels#lurker-mode) via discovery and invites while logged out, as well as from crossposted announcements from news channels.
+* `PREVIEW_ENABLED` - Allows a user to view the server without passing membership gating.

 * `PRIVATE_THREADS` — Ability to create private threads